MCMC setup and step

 • sigma_mu2 (float | Float32[Any, '']) – The prior variance of a leaf, conditional on the tree structure.
 The prior variance of the sum of trees is num_trees * sigma_mu2.
 The prior mean of leaves is always zero.

-• save_ratios (bool) – Whether to save the Metropolis-Hastings ratios.
+• save_ratios (bool, default: False) – Whether to save the Metropolis-Hastings ratios.

 Returns: